otto1999haertel/FuelDistanceCalculator/README.md

 - test output will be stored in the container: fuelgo-webapp\app\test-output

 # Building on the server
--  execute: docker compose --env-file .env.server up --build
+-  execute: sudo docker compose --env-file .env.server up --build -d

 # Update certificate with certbot automatically via Cronjob
 - script has to have execution rights for user with sudo rights